×

 When we asked expats and global nomads about the quality of medical care in Mexico, they replied:

 "Although I have met people having care for serious conditions, my experience has only been dental.
-People I know who had the same procedure done just across the border in San Diego had side effects I did not experience with my Mexican dentist," said one expat.
+People I know who had the same procedure done just across the border in San Diego had side effects I did not experience with my Mexican dentist," remarked one expat in Tijuana.

 View More Answers